MouseLand/rastermap/README.md

 ### Instructions

-Recommended to install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.x** and your operating system.
+We recommend to install a [miniforge](https://github.com/conda-forge/miniforge) (conda-based) distribution of Python.
 Note you might need to use an anaconda prompt (windows) if you did not add anaconda to the path.
 Open an anaconda prompt / command prompt with **python 3** in the path, then:

 ~~~sh
 pip install rastermap